zy12aaf168/javascript-refactoring-exercise/README.md

 ✅  Choose one team member to fork and clone the repository and whilst still working as a group, work through and refactor the code.
 Remembering to commit little and often as you make changes to the code base.

-✅  Later on in the week you'll present back to your fellow cohort members

-✅  Prepare to share your creation!
-We will be hosting a session where you can demo your changes and why you made them back to the rest of the group.
-Please nominate a speaker for your team, or if you wish to, we encourage you give everyone in your team a chance to speak. 🗣

 ------------------

 ### 💥 Submission Process

 ✅  Send us a link to your forked GitHub repository (Note: All group members can send us the same link)

-✅  Present your updates back to us during the sharing session